Exo-TiC/ExoTiC-UVIS/docs/source/views/tutorials/stage_2.rst

 Creating the Stage 2 configuration file
 ---------------------------------------

 The first step is to create the configuration file that will guide the execution of Stage 2.
 Create a folder to store the configuration file in, e.g. :code:`configs/`.
-Then create :code:`configs/stage_2_input_config.hustle` and populate it with the following:
+Then create :code:`configs/stage_2_input_config.hustle` and populate it with the following template:

 .. code-block:: bash